fleck/locust-grove/foundation drainage.md

     - Lay the non-woven geotextile filter fabric over the top of the aggregate, overlapping all seams by at least 12 inches.
     - The fabric should extend up the foundation wall by at least 12 inches and be temporarily secured.
 This separates the drainage aggregate from the backfill soil, preventing clogging.
   - Connection to Sump Pit
-    A solid PVC pipe shall be used to connect the high point of the exterior footing drain to one of the knockout inlets on the sump basin.
+    A solid PVC pipe shall be used to connect the high point of the exterior footing drain to one of the knockout inlets on the exterior sump basin.
 Ensure a watertight seal at the basin penetration.
   - Initial Backfill
     Place an initial 12-inch layer of native soil or approved fill material carefully over the filter fabric to hold it in place.
 Do not use heavy machinery directly over the drain system.
 Final backfilling can proceed after inspection approval.